Who Was Marie Curie?

 “The use of the X-rays during the war saved the lives of many wounded men; it also saved many from long suffering and lasting infirmity.” — Marie Curie

 Marie Curie made many breakthroughs in her lifetime.
 Remembered as a leading figure in science and a role model for women, she has received numerous posthumous honors.
-Several educational and research institutions and medical centers bear the Curie name, including the Curie Institute and Pierre and Marie Curie University, later renamed UPMC.
+Several educational and research institutions and medical centers bear the Curie name, including the Curie Institute and Pierre and Marie Curie University (UPMC).

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!